-For more information about drift-what it is, how it occurs, and drift management principles-ask for Managing Pesticide Drift in Wisconsin: Field Sprayers from your county Extension office or download it at https://fyi.uwex.edu/pat under Applicator Tools.
+For more information about drift-what it is, how it occurs, and drift management principles-ask for Managing Pesticide Drift in Wisconsin: Field Sprayers from your county Extension office or download it at https://fyi.extension.wisc.edu/pat/ files/2017/09/driftdoc.pdf under PAT Tools.
 This publication also describes the critical role the pesticide applicator plays in deciding whether to spray at the site.